 Our priority is that children leave Rook’s Nest Academy with a lifelong love of reading.
-We aim for our pupils to leave school as fluent and confident readers who have essential reading skills needed to further their understanding in all areas at secondary school and beyond.
+We aim for our pupils to leave school as fluent and confident readers who have the essential reading skills needed to further their understanding in all areas at secondary school and beyond.

-Guided reading takes place for 30 minutes each day in KS1 and KS2.
-Children are grouped according to their reading ability and share books with a teacher and teaching assistant twice weekly.
-Within the supported session, children are taught specific word reading or comprehension based skills which they then practise and apply independently.
-The reading skills known as VIPERS are referred to when teaching reading with our students (vocabulary, inference, prediction, explanation and sequencing or summarising).
+In KS1 guided reading, children are grouped according to their reading ability and read a variety of texts that match their current phonics phase.
+They read once per week with a teacher and teaching assistant alternately.
+Within this guided reading session, children are taught specific word reading or comprehension based VIPER skills which they then practise and apply independently.

 The Accelerated Reader program is used in school for children’s independent and home reading, from Year 2 upwards.
 Half-termly assessments determine children’s reading age.
 From this, pupils are assigned a “reading zone” from within which they can choose a library book.
 After reading, pupils complete an online quiz either at home or at school which assesses their comprehension and understanding of a text.
 Teachers carefully monitor pupil completion and performance in these quizzes every fortnight.

 We assess children from Year 1 upwards termly using the PIRA assessment and Star Reader data alongside guided reading and class assessments based on year group specific reading objectives.

 Each half term, overall attainment and progress is assessed and monitored for each child in terms of their reading.
 Children who have not made expected progress are identified and support interventions for reading are put in place.
 Some children may also need daily one-to-one reading support at school and provision is made for this.
 As staff, we communicate with parents regarding the importance of daily home reading.